-The easiest way to add some form of copyright to your image is to use the text tool in any photo-editing program (heck, even Microsoft Paint will the do the job) and tag your name on it.
-You can do it discreetly by writing it in a corner, in small font size, or plastered it obnoxiously over the entire photo.
-Draw a box around it, color it, use a funky font, whatever, it’s all up to you.
-Naturally, this quick-and-dirty method is also not the prettiest, but it’s the fastest and easiest.
-For a cleaner approach, read on.
+The cheapest way to add some form of copyright to your image is to use the text tool in any photo-editing program (heck, even Microsoft Paint will do the job) and tag your name on it.
+You can do it discreetly by writing it in a corner, in small font size, or you can plaster it over the entire photo.
+Draw a box around it, color it, use a funky font — it’s entirely up to you.
+This method might not be attractive, but it’s easy and you don’t have to buy any fancy software.
+Photo editors with bulk watermarking will be faster, but if you just want to watermark a shot or two, you probably already have a program that will work.
+For a cleaner approach, marking multiple images at once, or if you already own a photo editing software, read on.

 Online watermark tools

-Another incredibly easy way to watermark a photo is to use a free online tool like PicMarkr.
-Upload up to five photos or pull them from Flickr, Facebook, or Google+/Picasa, and then pick from three watermarking options: text, image, or tiled.
-A text watermark is similar to the aforementioned method, while the image watermark layers another image you upload on top of the original (you’ll need to resize the secondary image beforehand).
-The issue with using PicMarkr to create an image watermark is that it doesn’t let you choose the opacity of the image on top, so you can’t blend it into the original photo.
-A tiled watermark simply layers a text or image watermark all over the picture.
+Another easy way to watermark a photo is to use an online tool like PicMarkr.
+Upload up to five photos, or pull them from Flickr or Facebook, then pick from three watermarking options (text, image, or tiled).
+Whereas a text watermark is similar to the one previously outlined, an image watermark places another image (such as a logo) on top of the original (you need to resize it beforehand).
+The issue with using PicMarkr to create an image watermark is that it doesn’t let you choose the opacity of the secondary image, so you can’t blend with the original photo.
+The third option, a tiled watermark, simply layers a text or image all over the picture.

-Again, this is fast and easy, but it’s not pretty.
-Another online watermarking tool, PicMark (not to be confused with PicMarker), takes a cleaner, modern approach by creating a watermark frame around an image.
-Unfortunately, while it looks nice, some can still easily copy your image and crop it out of the frame.
+This method is fast and easy, but it’s not necessarily pretty.
+Another online watermarking tool, PicMark (yes, it’s a very similar name), takes a cleaner approach by creating a frame around an image.
+Sadly, while leaving your photo untouched looks nice, someone can still easily cut your image out of the frame.
 And, you can’t choose the size of the watermarked image.
-Watermark.ws has the most flexibility in letting you drag a text or image watermark anywhere on the photo, and it lets you adjust font type and size, color, and image opacity.
-Of the three mentioned, Watermark.ws gives you the most professional-looking watermark.

-Before you download new software, you may already have something installed on your computer that can create watermarks.
-IrfanView, a popular, oldie-but-goodie image viewer for Windows, has a watermarking feature built in.
-Google’s Picasa photo management software also has this feature in the Options menu, but it’s text only and for photos uploaded to Google+/Picasa.
+Before you download new software, however, you may already have something installed on your computer that can create watermarks.
+IrfanView, a popular image viewer for Windows, has a built-in watermarking feature.
 Photoshop Elements offers an easy way to create watermarks, too.
-Regardless, quickly check the image editing software you’re currently using to see if a watermarking feature is available.
+Regardless, quickly check the image-editing software you are currently using to see if a watermarking feature is available.

 Using a photo editor

-If your photo editing/management software doesn’t offer a watermarking feature, you don’t want to download new software, or the online tools are too barebones or inflexible for your creative needs, you can always make your own using an image editing software like Photoshop, Gimp, or Pixelmator (check out some of the other options).
-How fancy your watermark looks will depend on your graphic design comfort level, but, for most people, here’s the most basic way to get started.
+If your photo-editing software doesn’t offer a watermarking feature, you don’t want to download new software, or the online tools are too bare-bones or inflexible for your creative needs, you can always make your own using image-editing software such as Photoshop, GIMP, or Pixelmator.
+How fancy your watermark looks will depend on your is comfort level as a graphic designer but, for most people, here is the most basic way to get started.